EESSI/docs/docs/using_eessi/building_on_eessi.md

 {EESSI 2023.06} $ m̀l gompi/2023b
 ```

 Now, set the `LD_RUN_PATH` environment variable for all the libraries to point to the runtime libraries, then compile the code.
-From the previous text, we are assuming that you are using GCC as the compiler, but please change the `$EBROOTGCCCORE variable accordingly in case you are using any other kind of compiler that you want to prevent picking from the host.

 ```
 # Setting LD_RUN_PATH